Clark Barwick: Research and notable works

 A theme in Barwick's work is the homotopy theory of higher categories.
 In his early career, he frequently collaborated with Dan Kan; much of their work was concerned with models for the homotopy theory of homotopy theories.
-In his joint work with Chris Schommer-Pries, Barwick and Schommer-Pries proved a unicity theorem for the homotopy theory of (∞,n)-categories.
+In his joint work with Chris Schommer-Pries, Barwick proved a unicity theorem for the homotopy theory of (∞,n)-categories.

 Barwick has also made contributions to algebraic K-theory.
 In particular, Barwick defined higher-categorical generalizations of Waldhausen categories and Waldhausen's S-construction and used these to extend Waldhausen's K-theory to the setting of (∞,1)-categories.
 Using this new theory, he proved the Theorem of the Heart for Waldhausen K-theory.
 In joint work with John Rognes, he generalized Quillen's Q-construction to the higher-categorical setting, providing higher-categorical generalizations of Quillen's Theorem B as well as Quillen's dévissage argument in the process.
 Much of his recent work has concerned equivariant algebraic K-theory and equivariant homotopy theory.
 Barwick won the 2019 Berwick Prize of the London Mathematical Society for his paper "On the algebraic K-theory of higher categories" where he "proves that Waldhausen's algebraic K-theory is the universal homology theory for ∞-categories, and uses this universality to reprove the major fundamental theorems of the subject in this new context."